Microtransaction: History

 Initially, microtransactions in games took the form of exchanging real-life money for the virtual currency used in the game that the user was playing.
-The arcade game Double Dragon 3: The Rosetta Stone (1990) was infamous for its use of microtransactions to purchase items in the game.
-It had shops where players insert coins into arcade machines to purchase upgrades, power-ups, health, weapons, special moves and player characters.
-The microtransaction revenue model gained popularity in South Korea with the success of Nexon's online free-to-play games, starting with QuizQuiz (1999), followed by games such as MapleStory (2003), Mabinogi (2004) and Dungeon Fighter Online (2004).
+The 1982 arcade video game Lost Tomb periodically offers the player 25 "whips" (single-use strong attacks) for inserting a quarter.
+The arcade game Double Dragon 3: The Rosetta Stone (1990) has shops where players can insert coins to purchase upgrades, power-ups, health, weapons, special moves, and player characters.

+The microtransaction revenue model gained popularity in South Korea with the success of Nexon's online free-to-play games, starting with QuizQuiz (1999), followed by games such as MapleStory (2003), Mabinogi (2004), and Dungeon Fighter Online (2004).

 Notable examples of games that used this model in the early 2000s include the social networking site Habbo Hotel (2001), developed by the Finnish company Sulake, and Linden Lab's 2003 virtual world game Second Life.
-Both free games allow users to customize the clothing and style of their characters, buy and collect furniture, and purchase special, 'flashy' animations to show off to others using some type of virtual currency.
+Both free games allow users to customize the clothing and style of their characters; buy and collect furniture; and purchase special, "flashy" animations to show off to others using some type of virtual currency.
 Habbo Hotel uses three different kinds of currency: Credits (or coins), Duckets (which are earned through accomplishing specific achievements during gameplay), and Diamonds.
 Diamonds are only obtained through buying Credits with real-life money.
 In Second Life, the Linden Dollar (L$) is the virtual currency used to power the game's internal economy.
 L$ can be bought with real money through a marketplace developed by Linden Lab themselves, LindeX.
-Second Life in particular have generated massive amounts of economic activity and profits for both Linden Lab and Second Life's users.
+Second Life in particular has generated massive amounts of economic activity and profits for both Linden Lab and Second Life's users.
 In September 2005, $3,596,674 worth of transactions were processed on the platform.
 Both games are still active today.